rsyncOSX/RsyncOSX_archived/README.md

 RsyncUI and RsyncOSX are GUI´s on the Apple macOS platform for the command line tool [rsync](https://github.com/WayneD/rsync).
 The main difference between the two apps is how the User Interface (UI) is built.
 It is `rsync` which executes the synchronize data tasks in both apps.
 The GUI´s are only for organizing tasks, setting parameters to `rsync` and most likely make it easier to use `rsync`.

 If you are on *macOS Sonoma* use RsyncUI. use RsyncUI.
 RsyncUI is under active development now and in the future.
 There is also some info about [how the apps are built](https://rsyncui.netlify.app/post/built/).
-It is high level info only, most towards RsyncUI and SwiftUI, but you will get the idea how the apps are built.
+It is high level info only, most towards RsyncUI and SwiftUI, but you will get the idea.

 ### Install by Homebrew